 Bartonella and Lyme Disease: Symptoms & Treatment

-Bartonella in Lyme disease can contribute to neurologic, psychiatric, and pain symptoms that are often difficult to recognize.
+Bartonella in Lyme disease can contribute to neurologic, psychiatric, pain, and vascular symptoms that are often difficult to recognize.

 Ticks can carry multiple pathogens.
 When Bartonella is present, patients may develop symptoms that do not fit a typical Lyme disease pattern.